Introduction to Daniel Chapter

 higher: The Persian part of the Empire was dominated, as illustrated

 earlier by the “Bear” raised on one side, chapter 7.

 Higher one came

-The higher one
+up last: The higher one

 came up last because Cyrus the Persian overthrows the kingdom of